-I see doctors at MSKCC for reasons not related to thyroid cancer.
+I see doctors at MSK for reasons not related to thyroid cancer.
 Can I continue to do so?

-If you see doctors at MSKCC for other reasons, ask them if this care should be continued at MSKCC or switched to your primary care doctor or a local specialist.
+If you see doctors at MSK for other reasons, ask them if this care should be continued at MSK or switched to your primary care doctor or a local specialist.

-What if I have another problem related to thyroid cancer and need to come back to MSKCC?
+What if I have another problem related to thyroid cancer and need to come back to MSK?

-If you have any problems related to thyroid cancer or your treatment, we want you to come back to MSKCC.
+If you have any problems related to thyroid cancer or your treatment, we want you to come back to MSK.
 We will give you and your endocrinologist contact information to make an appointment.